 Cheap meat also offers you something that not a lot of other cuts do: The freedom of experimentation.
 And that is something that excites smoking superfans.

 With all of that in mind, here are 13 of the best meats for smoking.

 #1.
 Beef Brisket

 Let’s start our list with a classic and old favorite.
 Beef brisket is the official choice for Texas-Style barbecue, and for good reason.

 While in standard cooking environments it can be tough and chewy, cooking it through a smoker can elevate it to another level.
 Its fat melts and spreads through the meat, making it tender and stringy.
 Its taste lies beautifully somewhere between roast beef and steak.

 What’s particularly great about beef brisket is that it’s relatively easy to smoke.
 It requires little to no preparation, requiring little more than just a rub or brine on it before putting it in your smoker.
 It then only needs to be smoked ‘low and slow’ to help break down all the tough connective tissue in the meat.

-For every pound or half a kilogram of meat, it needs approximately 60-90 minutes to smoke thoroughly.
 Once it’s done, you then cut it into thin slices, and you’re good to go!